RichardBradley/liquibase.github.com/quickstart/quickstart_sql.md

 ## Step 3: Deploy Your First Change! ##

 We are now ready to deploy our first script!
-Open a terminal and run <code class="explicit">./liquibase update</code> if on a UNIX system or <code class="explicit">liquibase.bat update</code> if on Windows.
+Open a terminal and run <code class="explicit">LB_HOME/liquibase update</code> if on a UNIX system or <code class="explicit">LB_HOME\liquibase.bat update</code> if on Windows.

 ## Step 4: Check Your Database ##

 You will see that your database now contains a table called "PERSON".
-To inpsect the H2 database that is a part of the tutorial, open a terminal, navigate to the folder that you extracted the Liquibase <code class="explicit">*.zip</code> or the <code class="explicit">*.tar.gz</code> to and run <code class="explicit">java -jar h2-1.4.199.jar</code>.<strong>Note: enter the specific version of the h2*.jar that you downloaded!</strong> Enter the JDBC URL, User Name, and Password from the <code class="explicit">liquibase.properties</code> file you created per the [tutorial setup](../quickstart.html).
+To inpsect the H2 database that is a part of the tutorial, open a terminal, navigate to the LB_HOME folder where you extracted the Liquibase <code class="explicit">*.zip</code> or the <code class="explicit">*.tar.gz</code> to and then to the lib subdirectory where the h2 driver jar is located.
+Run <code class="explicit">java -jar h2-1.4.199.jar</code>.<strong>Note: enter the specific version of the h2*.jar that you downloaded!</strong> Enter the JDBC URL, User Name, and Password from the <code class="explicit">liquibase.properties</code> file you created per the [tutorial setup](../quickstart.html).
 You will notice two other tables are created as well: "databasechangelog" and "databasechangeloglock".
 The databasechangelog table contains a list of all the changes that have been run against the database.
 The databasechangeloglock table is used to make sure two machines don't attempt to modify the database at the same time.

 ## Next Steps ##